noisebridge/PythonClass/course/1_json/json_module.md

 #### 2. Explain Python Data Types & Containers' relationship to JSON library (15 min)

   a.
 Json to Python Standard Translation: https://docs.python.org/2/library/json.html#encoders-and-decoders
+  b. note about: '' versus u'' versus r''  (string types in Python 2)
+  c. briefly learning how to reference and read the official python documentation

 #### 3. Sample JSON -  (15 min)

   a.
-What is requests? http://docs.python-requests.org/en/latest/
+We are going to load in the data from the file "abcde.json" in the examples folder
+  b. if you really prefer to later, get a json encoded object from [this url](https://raw.githubusercontent.com/PyClass/PyClassLessons/master/lessons/json_module/examples/abcdef.json) using a 3rd party module of python's called the "requests" module
-  b.
-The egregiously hard way: use urllib to get a json encoded object. https://raw.githubusercontent.com/PyClass/PyClassLessons/master/lessons/json_module/examples/abcdef.json
+  c.
+The egregiously hard way to get the same data: use urllib to open and parse data from https://raw.githubusercontent.com/PyClass/PyClassLessons/master/lessons/json_module/examples/abcdef.json